mauroservienti/milestone.github.io/_posts/when-too-many-choices-are-harmful.md

 ### Slight differences lead to confusion

 The second but equally important aspect is how different the available options are.
 Crispness is crucial to guide users towards the pit of success.
 Let's imagine the menu offers a few pizzas, and the only difference is the presence of oregano for two of them.
-Also, They have the same price.
+Also, they have the same price.

 Exact question: why is that?